Tags

 Share

-So, how can you actually measure things like CX and customer satisfaction?
+But how can you actually measure things like CX and customer satisfaction?
 Often, many customer support agents (and even some leaders) fall into a surprisingly common trap when they’re looking at a KPI (key performance indicator) or metric.

-What is customer experience analytics?
+What is “customer experience analytics?”

 And one of the keys to providing a great customer experience is to have good, detailed data that’s accessible and presented in an easy-to-digest way.
-A contact center’s “North Star” or goal should always have the business’ bottom line in mind—and by using this data to making informed decisions, you’ll have a better grasp of which improvements to make in order to improve the business—whether that’s improving your customer service by adding a self-service portal or adding more detail to your training materials.
+A contact centre’s “North Star” or goal should always have the business’ bottom line in mind—and by using this data to making informed decisions, you’ll have a better grasp of which improvements to make in order to improve the business—whether that’s improving your customer service by adding a self-service portal or adding more detail to your training materials.

-Whether your goal is to reduce churn or improve your online reviews for customer support, analyzing CX data analytics will help you make better informed decisions about everything from how to schedule your staff to what topics to cover in new agent training.
+Whether your goal is to reduce churn or improve your online reviews for customer support, analysing CX data analytics will help you make better informed decisions about everything from how to schedule your staff to what topics to cover in new agent training.

 Here are some use case examples for CX analytics and the kind of business outcomes you can expect.